 The main stems of the Highwood and Sheep Rivers are no secret.
 They are some of the most well-known and consistent Trout Rivers near Calgary and is heavily fished on the weekends throughout the entire season.
 They are very similar Rivers that originate very close to each other and share many of the same characteristics, one being excellent trout fishing throughout.
 The Sheep flows into the Highwood below High River before join the main stem of the Bow.

 You don’t have to be a rocket scientist or a professional fishing hero to catch these fish.
 Most days, when the sun is shining and the weather is nice, a Royal Coachmen or Elk Hair Caddis should get you into plenty of fish.
 If the weather isn’t nice, throw on a stonefly nymph or a streamer.
+Just be sure to get your nymphs as deep as possible.
 The fish are there.
 There is lots of them.
 This is some fine fishing and very accessible.
 There is great stretches on both rivers west of Highway 22, all the way to their headwaters.
 Just find one of the Orange rimmed access signs near the Highway and hike up or down the beautiful canyon until you find a spot where you can get down.

 But that’s not usually why we go venturing into these River Basins.
 These Rivers are fed from the beautiful high country of the Alberta front Ranges by hundreds of creeks.
 There are large imposing canyons, beautiful hidden waterfalls, and an abundance of wildlife.